JamesIves/bolt-cms-amp-filter/README.md

 # Bolt CMS HTML to AMP HTML Filter ⚡

-This [Bolt CMS](https://bolt.cm/) converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.
+This [Bolt CMS](https://bolt.cm/) extension converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.

 ## Installation Steps 💽
 This extension can be installed via the Bolt CMS "**Extend**" menu in the admin control panel.
 Search for `jamesives/bolt-cms-amp-filter` to install.